MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-configure.md

 ### Configure Microsoft 365 HR connector

 Insider risk management supports importing user and log data imported from 3rd-party risk management and human resources platforms.
-The Microsoft 365 Human Resources (HR) data connector allows you to pull in human resources data from CSV files, including user termination dates, last employment dates, performance improvement plan notifications, performance review actions, and applicable demotion status.
+The Microsoft 365 Human Resources (HR) data connector allows you to pull in human resources data from CSV files, including user termination dates, last employment dates, performance improvement plan notifications, performance review actions, and job level change status.
 This data helps drive alert indicators in insider risk management policies and is an important part of configuring full risk management coverage in your organization.
 If you configure more than one HR connector for your organization, insider risk management will automatically pull indicators from all HR Connectors.
 The Microsoft 365 HR connector is required when using the following policy templates:

 - Departing user data theft